last update:

 Messengers and the Postal Service

-One mile outside of Amberg, he met a messenger from Prague.
+Kiechel left Amberg alone and on foot.
+One mile outside of the city, he met a messenger from Prague.
 The man was on the way home to the Bohemian capital.
 Both men agreed to travel together.
 Further along the road, Kiechel and the messenger met a monk from a monastery in Riedlingen.
 He joined the group as well.

 In the late fifteenth and early sixteenth centuries, communication and the flow of information became increasingly important in politics and business.
 Major European powers had begun to develop some form of regular postal service.
-For example, the House of Habsburg established regular links between their domains.
+For example, the House of Habsburg established regular links between its domains.
 The first postal routes existed between the Habsburg courts in Germany, the Netherlands and Spain.
 Soon, however, this network expanded to other places.
-Initially, the postal service was supposed to transport only the letters of the respective rulers and their families.
-But people often ignored this restriction.

 A 16th-century messenger with a walking staff in his hand